0xJuancito/multichain-auditor/README.md

 💡 Look for harcoded time values dependent on the `block.number` that may only be valid on Mainnet.

+### Block production may not be constant

+For some chains, `block.number` is NOT a reliable source of timing information.
+Especially in L2 like [Optimism](https://community.optimism.io/docs/developers/build/differences/#block-production-is-not-constant) for example.

+💡 Look for the use of `block.number` as a time reference, especially on L2.

 ---

 ## Ethereum